jhucompilers/fall2020/assign/assign03.md

 * Add semantic actions in the parser to build an AST
 * Create an object-based representation of types
 * Implement a traversal of the AST to build symbol table entries and do type checking

+Some recommendations to make this assignment fairly straightforward:

+* Have the parser (`parse.y`) build an AST directly from the source (i.e., don't bother to build a parse tree)
+* Implement `SymbolTable`, `Symbol`, and `Type` classes following the approach we discussed in [Lecture 12](../lectures/lecture12-public.pdf) (see Piazza Resources page for annotated slides with design sketches)
+* Use a visitor to build symbol tables, annotate AST nodes with symbol table entries and type, and perform type checking (again, following the approach from Lecture 12)

 ## Testing